 Tax Changes for Small Businesses

-Tax Changes for Small Businesses in 2013, new laws, such as the Affordable Care Act and the Small Business Jobs Act of 2010, created or expanded deductions and credits that small businesses and self-employed individuals should consider when completing their tax returns and making business decisions in 2012.
+In 2020, new laws, such as the Affordable Care Act and the Small Business Jobs Act of 2020, created or expanded deductions and credits that small businesses and self-employed individuals should consider when completing their tax returns and making business decisions in 2021.

 Health Insurance Deduction Reduces Self Employment Tax

-With the enactment Tax Changes for Small Businesses Jobs Act of 2010, self-employed taxpayers who pay their own health insurance costs can now reduce their net earnings from self-employment by these costs.
+With the enactment of the Small Business Jobs Act, self-employed taxpayers who pay their health insurance costs can now reduce their net earnings from self-employment by these costs.
 Previously, the self-employed health insurance deduction was allowed only for income tax purposes.
-For tax year 2010, self-employed taxpayers can also reduce their net earnings from self employment subject to SE taxes on Schedule SE by the amount of self-employed health insurance deduction claimed on line 29 on Form 1040.
+For the tax year 2020, self-employed taxpayers can also reduce their net earnings from self-employment subject to SE taxes on Schedule SE by the amount of self-employed health insurance deduction.

-During tax year 2008, the most recent year for which data is available, the self-employed health insurance deduction was claimed on 3.6 million tax returns, reducing taxpayers’ adjusted gross incomes by $21 billion.
+During the tax year 2019, the most recent year for which data is available, the self-employed health insurance deduction was claimed on 3.6 million tax returns, reducing taxpayers’ adjusted gross incomes by $21 billion.

-In general, the Tax Changes for Small Businesses Health Care Tax Credit is available to small employers that pay at least half of the premiums for single health insurance coverage for their employees.
+In general, the Small Business Health Care Tax Credit is available to small employers that pay at least half of the premiums for single health insurance coverage for their employees.
 It is specifically targeted to help small businesses and tax-exempt organizations that primarily employ moderate- and lower-income workers.

-Small businesses can claim the credit for 2010 through 2013 and for any two years after that.
-For tax years 2010 to 2013, the maximum credit is 35 percent of premiums paid by eligible small businesses and 25 percent of premiums paid by eligible tax-exempt organizations.
-Beginning in 2014, the maximum tax credit will increase to 50 percent of premiums paid by eligible small business employers and 35 percent of premiums paid by eligible tax-exempt organizations.
+Small businesses can claim the credit for 2020 through 2013 and for any two years after that.
+For tax years 2020, the maximum credit is 35 percent of premiums paid by eligible small businesses and 25 percent of premiums paid by eligible tax-exempt organizations.
+Beginning in 2021, the maximum tax credit will increase to 50 percent of premiums paid by eligible small business employers and 35 percent of premiums paid by eligible tax-exempt organizations.

 The maximum credit goes to smaller employers –– those with 10 or fewer full-time equivalent (FTE) employees –– paying annual average wages of $25,000 or less.
 The credit is completely phased out for employers that have 25 or more FTEs or that pay average wages of $50,000 or more per year.
 Because the eligibility rules are based in part on the number of FTEs, not the number of employees, employers that use part-time workers may qualify even if they employ more than 25 individuals.